JuliaCon/www.juliacon.org/2024/index.md

 \end{box}

 \begin{box}{title="2023 videos", color="dark-purple"}
-  JuliaCon 2023 has come to a close, but you can watch all of the conference's talks, workshops, and keynotes at [the Julia Language's YouTube channel](https://www.youtube.com/playlist?list=PLP8iPy9hna6T7PRe2sucSonFsrrH-oEZC).
+  JuliaCon 2024 is almost upon us.
+To get in the mood for what is planned to be an amazing conference you can watch all of the previous JuliaCon conference's talks, workshops and keynotes at [the Julia Language's YouTube channel](https://www.youtube.com/playlist?list=PLP8iPy9hna6T7PRe2sucSonFsrrH-oEZC).
+You can also find there the aftermovie of [JuliaCon Local Eindhoven 2023](https://www.youtube.com/watch?v=9YfRd6sdI4Q).
   We also have some [photographic memories from previous JuliaCons](memories/).
 \end{box}